megnergit/Wildfire_Consideration_W1/README.md

 detector must be 8400 px times 8400 px large.
 If we are to use ultra resolution technique (using half-pixel shifts to attain twice higher resolution), still need 4k x 4k infrared detector.
-It costs minimum 200k Euro, and more if we include readout electronics, drivers, cryogenics (heatsinks) and so on.
+It costs minimum 200k Euro, and more, if we include readout electronics, drivers, cryogenics (heatsinks) and so on.

 1) __Geostationary Orbit__\
 The orbit is 36000 km above the ground.
-The angular resolution needed to resolve 10 m on the ground is, 10m/36000 km / (1/3600*3.14/180) = 0.05 arcsec = 50 mas.
+The angular resolution needed to resolve 10 m on the ground is, 10m/36000 km / (1/3600*3.14/180) = 0.05 arcsec, or 50 mas.
 To achieve this angular resolution at 2.2 um, the satellite has to have a telescope with a diameter of 8-m.
 That is impossible.

 2) __20-cm telescope__\
-We will set the size of the telescope
+We will set the size of the telescope 20-cm.
-20-cm.
 The diffraction-limited angular-resolution of the telescope is 2 arcsec at 2.2 um.
 The maximum height that this satellite can go, while still resolving 10 m on the ground, is

 ```
 10 / (1/3600*3.14/180) = 2.1 x 10^6 m = 2100 km.